hunterlong/bsass/README.md

 # No Requirements
 Unlike other sass compilers, bsass has 0 requirements.
-Download the lastest release for your operating system and your good to go.
+Download the latest release for your operating system and your good to go.

 ## Commands
 ```